 LISA Outstanding Achievement Award

-This annual award goes to someone whose professional contributions to the system administration community over a number of years merit special recognition.
+This award goes to someone whose professional contributions to the system administration community over a number of years merit special recognition.

 2014: Theodore Ts'o

 For materially contributing to the betterment of the industry and its practitioners by sharing a devotion to teaching and learning.

 For contributions to the field of system administration, particularly groundbreaking work in systems performance analysis methodologies.

 2012: Jeffrey Snover, Bruce Payette, and James Truher

 Jeffrey Snover, Bruce Payette, and James Truher receive the LISA award for PowerShell, bringing the power of automated system administration to the Windows environment, where it was previously largely unsupported.
 Ulike most historic scripting languages, PowerShell does so with particular elegance, weaving the Lambda Calculus into the language, without forcing the developer to have an advanced degree in computer science to be able to use it.
 PowerShell has been a landmark success, exceedingly popular with system administration users, having a very high impact on the automation of Windows administration.

 The 2011 LISA Outstanding Achievement Award goes to Ethan Galstad, the creator and principal maintainer of Nagios.
 Nagios, initially released in 1999, is free and open source software that provides monitoring and alerting for the entire IT infrastructure.
 As a sysadmin who nominated Ethan for this award succinctly put it, "These tools have greatly improved the work experience of system administrators by providing a fully functional open source alternative, helping to prevent sysadmins from being paged unnecessarily while providing excellent visibility into server and network health."

 2009: David Blank-Edelman